OrbitLama/Signup_automationn/README.md

 # Signup_automationn
-Automated signup script using Selenium to handle form submission and OTP verification, with test report and demo video included.
-Signup Automation Script
+Automated signup script using Selenium to handle form submission and OTP verification, with test report Signup Automation Script

-Overview
+Overview :
 This project automates the signup process on Authorized Partner Signup Page using Selenium WebDriver.
 The automation covers:

 Filling signup forms